 Inala Wangarra, an urban Indigenous community-controlled organisation, has hosted the biennial Rite of Passage program since 2009, first initiated by their Youth Committee as means of celebrating the transition of young people from adolescence to young adulthood.
 The program, open to 15–21 year old members of the Inala Indigenous community, is a sophisticated ritualisation of the location, presentation and celebration of its young people.

-University of Queensland researchers in a unique partnership with Inala Wangarra will document, reflect on and analyse the processes leading up to and following on from the Rite of Passage ball in order to understand the impact of the ritualisation of coming of age on the participants.
+University of Queensland researchers in a unique partnership with Inala Wangarra documented, reflected on and analysed the processes leading up to and following on from the Rite of Passage ball in order to understand the impact of the ritualisation of coming of age on the participants.

-This participatory action research project will primarily use film to gather and record qualitative data from young men participating in the 2018 Rite of Passage program, their partners, families, and stakeholders.
-This research will draw upon the ‘most significant change’ technique to explore the significance of the program upon the lives of young men.
+This participatory action research project primarily used film, in-depth interviews and photovoice to gather qualitative data from young men participating in the 2018 Rite of Passage program, their partners, families, and stakeholders.
+The research project utilised a Participatory Action Research framework and the Most Significant Change technique for participants to explore the significance the program had upon their lives.

 Dr Chelsea Bond